-Target Date 9/30/2023 Estimate the number and type of families that will benefit from the proposed activities 16 families (40 persons) will benefit.
-Location Description 1618 N. Ave J, Freeport, Texas (serving countywide) Planned Activities Provide emergency rent or utility assistance to prevent homelessness for 16 families (40 persons) at risk of eviction or having utilities cut off.
-22 Project Name CDBG General Administration Target Area N/A Goals Supported CDBG Program Administration/Planning Needs Addressed CDBG Administration Funding CDBG: \$280,844.59 Description These funds will be used to pay for the administrative costs associated with the general management, oversight and coordination of the CDBG Program, including any direct staff and consulting services.
-Target Date 12/31/2024 Estimate the number and type of families that will benefit from the proposed N/A activities Location Description 1524 E. Mulberry, Suite 162, Angleton, Texas.
+type of families that will

+benefit from the proposed

+activities

+Location Description 4005 Technology Drive, Suite 1020, Angleton, Texas (serving countywide)

+Planned Activities Advocate for Brazoria County Children in the DFPS.

+21 Project Name CDBG General Administration

+Target Area N/A

+Goals Supported CDBG Program Administration/Planning

+Needs Addressed CDBG Administration

+Funding CDBG: \$280,844.59

+Description These funds will be used to pay for the administrative costs associated with the general

+management, oversight and coordination of the CDBG Program, including any direct staff and

+consulting services.

+Target Date 12/31/2025

+Estimate the number and N/A

+type of families that will

+benefit from the proposed

+activities

+Location Description 1524 E. Mulberry, Suite 162, Angleton, Texas.

 Planned Activities Conduct program administration/management for CDBG program.

-23 Project Name Housing Rehab/Reconstruction Target Area Brazoria County Service Area Goals Supported Housing Rehabilitation/Reconstruction Needs Addressed Housing Rehabilitation Funding HOME: \$434,033.25 Description The County proposes to either rehabilitate or reconstruct 2 substandard housing units which are occupied by low/mod income homeowners.
-Target Date 12/31/2024 Estimate the number and type of families that will benefit from the proposed activities 2 low/mod households will benefit.
+22 Project Name Housing Rehab/Reconstruction

+Target Area Brazoria County Service Area

+Goals Supported Housing Rehabilitation/Reconstruction

+Needs Addressed Housing Rehabilitation

+Funding HOME: \$434,033.25

+Description The County proposes to either rehabilitate or reconstruct 2 substandard housing units which are occupied by low/mod income homeowners.

+Target Date 12/31/2024

+Estimate the number and type of families that will benefit from the proposed activities 2 low/mod households will benefit.

 Location Description Locations in Brazoria County to be determined.

 Planned Activities Assist 2 owner-occupied housing units with varying levels of rehabilitation or reconstruction.

-24 Project Name HOME CHDO Set-Aside
+23 Project Name HOME CHDO Set-Aside

-Target Area Brazoria County Service Area Brazoria County Service Area
+Target Area Brazoria County Service Area

 Goals Supported New Housing Construction

 Needs Addressed New Affordable Housing Units

 Funding HOME: \$86,806.65

 Description Provide funding to CHDO for construction of 0 housing units.

 Target Date 12/31/2024

 Estimate the number and type of families that will benefit from the proposed activities O families will benefit (Brazoria County does not have an eligible CHDO at this time) will benefit.

 Location Description Location within Brazoria County to be determined.

 Planned Activities Provide funding to CHDO for construction of 0 housing unit, as we do not currently have a qualified CHDO.
 (Brazoria County does not have an eligible CHDO at this time)

-25 Project Name HOME General Administration
+24 Project Name HOME General Administration

 Target Area N/A

 Goals Supported HOME General Administration

 Needs Addressed HOME Administration

 Funding HOME: \$57,871.10

-Description These funds will be used to pay for the administrative costs associated with the general management, oversight and coordination of the PY 2022 HOME Program, including any direct staff and consulting services.
-Target Date 12/31/2023 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description 1524 E. Mulberry, Suite 162, Angleton, Texas.
-Planned Activities Conduct program administration/management for PY 2022 HOME program.
+Description These funds will be used to pay for the administrative costs associated with the general management, oversight and coordination of the PY 2023 HOME Program, including any direct staff and consulting services.

+Target Date 9/30/2024 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description 1524 E. Mulberry, Suite 162, Angleton, Texas.
+Planned Activities Conduct program administration/management for PY 2023 HOME program.